k1ch3r/vitePressOca/primitives.md

 ## boolean

 Our standard logical type.
 Can only be true or false.
+Is **not** meant to be casted from or into in java!

 ```java
 boolean isSet = false;